Skip to main content

 5. Reinstall the flash in the server and boot it up.

-6. Click on the "terminal" icon in the top right corner of the webGui.
+6. Click on the "terminal" icon in the top right corner of the WebGUI.

 7. From the command line, type: lsblk